MrCocoNuat/tiny-chess-960/guide.md

 ```

 ##### Plate Mail
-A full encasing inside thick steel provides the ultimate in protection from the outside world.
+A full encasement of thick steel provides the ultimate in protection from the outside world.
 ```
 DEF: 4-10 +3-4/UPGRADE
 STR: 16